dmil/code4policy/commandline/03-redirection.md

 ## ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Try It

-1. cd into your planets directory, count the number of files by piping the output of `ls` into `wc`, then pipe the ouptut of that into slackcat and send it as a message to the person sitting next to you.
+Count the number of files and folders in the `~/Development/universe/solar_system/planets` directory and send this to the person sitting next to you using slackcat.
+Use only one line and piping.

 You can use the `--noop` flag to first test it out without sending the message, then you can remove it to send the message.

 <!--
 cd ~/Development/universe/solar_system/planets
 ls | wc -l | slackcat -t -s -c dhrumil
 -->

-2. In the `universe` directory, run the `tree` command, pipe the output of that into slackcat and send it to the #section-a or #section-b channel.
+2. In the `~/Development/universe` directory, run the `tree` command, pipe the output of that into slackcat and send it to the `#section-a` or `#section-b` channel.
 Make sure to not send it a snippet, but rather as a stream.

 <!--
 cd ~/Development/universe/solar_system